ATHLETIC PROGRAM INFORMATION

 UNIVERSITY WITHDRAWAL POLICY

-Students may withdraw from one or more of their courses online, or in person at the Office of the Registrar, 320 Carrington Hall, Missouri State University (fax to 417-836-6334).
-Students who drop all their courses for a given semester who wish to return within one calendar year do not need to apply for readmission.
+Students may withdraw (drop all classes) from their courses via the online registration system, email request from their University email account to firstname.lastname@example.org, or in person at the Office of the Registrar, 320 Carrington Hall, Missouri State University.
+Students who withdraw for a given semester and return within one calendar year do not need to apply for readmission.
 The date the withdrawal is completed online or the date the official withdrawal request is submitted to the Office of the Registrar (or the postmark date of withdrawal requests submitted by mail) shall be the date used in determining the refund of fees and the assignment of grades.
 Withdrawals are not allowed after the last day to drop or withdraw deadline for the course.
 Visit the Academic Calendar on the web for specific deadline dates.
-For more information about withdrawing from classes, visit the Procedures for Adding and Dropping Classes (and Withdrawing) page.
+For more information about withdrawing from classes, visit the Withdrawal Policy and http://www.missouristate.edu/registrar/add-dropprocedures.htm page.

 As a Templeton Foundation Public Affairs Institution, Missouri State University strongly encourages students to vote.
 If you wish to have a Greene County voter registration form mailed to you, you may call 836-5527.
 You may also register at any of the following locations on campus:

 Dean of Students Office, Plaster Student Union 405